 About Shaz Memon

-Shaz Memon is a business leader, designer and award winning digital marketing expert.
+Shaz Memon is a business leader, designer and award winning digital and dental marketing expert.
 He is the Creative Director of Digimax and Digimax Dental and Managing Director of DigimaxSEO.
 Showing creative flair from the age of 10, Shaz has been tutoring professionals in the creative industry since he was 18 years old.

 Regarded as one of the most creative minds in the digital marketing industry today, Shaz works with leading names such as: BBC; FHM; Barclays; UBS; HP; Lennox Lewis; Hiscox; James Caan; House of Fraser; and McDonalds, to name a few.
 His work has won numerous awards and today he writes for leading magazines and is a regular contributor for UK press and publications, including the Telegraph and Guardian newspapers.